astheeggeggs/cell_line/README.md

 ## 03_aligning_1000G_and_cell_line.sh

 Grab the cleaned up 1000 genomes phase 3 data.
-See this (overview)[https://alanaw1.github.io/post/2021/03/03/visualizing-1000-genomes-data/], and these instructions for download of against different (reference builds)[https://www.cog-genomics.org/plink/2.0/resources].
+See this [overview](https://alanaw1.github.io/post/2021/03/03/visualizing-1000-genomes-data/), and these instructions for download of against different [reference builds](https://www.cog-genomics.org/plink/2.0/resources).

 I convert to plink (`.bed/.bim/.fam`) format, and restrict to the set of sites that were imputed with an R2 > 0.3 in the cell-line data.